 Obviously, these practitioners do not have back pain themselves, or they would understand that back pain is far more debilitating than any limb pain could ever be.
 When my back pain was at its worst, I would have cut off a limb or 2 just to be free of it.
 At some times in my life, I had back, neck and limb symptoms.
 I can function very well even with the most agonizing sciatica in my legs and feet.
 I can do fine with the neck issues.
 However, when the lower back goes acute, there is no remedy for the torture.

 I am sure many of you agree, based on your own experiences.
 Actually, I know that you do, since your countless letters tell exactly this.
 I can not understand how anyone would want to centralize pain in the postural muscles, compared to the auxiliary ones which do not control basic movement and positioning.
 This, to me, is pure ignorance.

 I know several McKenzie practitioners and truly like them.
 They are good therapists and nice people, but as far as buying into their rhetoric; forget it.
 I see little positive difference between the McKenzie system and any other form of physical therapy, or any exercise therapy, and have to concentrate on the one nonsensical point of distinction, which is this silly centralization theory.

 If this article comes off as particularly strong and biting (even for me), then so be it.
 I am just telling it like it is (from my perspective), as this is my responsibility to my readers.

-I welcome any McKenzie practitioner to write up a forum submission telling me what else differentiates them for “normal” physical therapists.
+I welcome any McKenzie practitioner to tell us what else differentiates them for “normal” physical therapists.
 I should mention that among medical modalities used to treat back pain, I do like physical medicine methods, including McKenzie, better than most.
 So I do have some nice things to say.